aggiejiang/SWSR/README.md

 https://doi.org/10.1016/j.osnem.2021.100182.
 ```

-If you have any queries or suggestions about our work, please contact us via a.jiang@qmul.ac.uk.
-We also welcome any ideas or cooperation related to Chinese sexist speech.
+If you have any queries or suggestions about our work, please contact us via aiqi.jiang@yahoo.com.
+We also welcome any ideas or cooperation about online abuse especially gender-based abuse and cross-lingual scenarios.